quixio/quix-streams/docs/subscribe.md

-# Reading data
+# Subscribing to data

-Quix Streams allows you to read data in real time from your topics.
-In this section, we explain more in-depth how to read data using the library.
+Quix Streams allows you to subscribe to data in real time from your topics.
+In this section, we explain more in-depth how to do it using the library.

 ## Connect to Quix

-In order to start reading data from your kafka topics, you need an instance of `KafkaStreamingClient`.
+In order to start subscribing to data from your kafka topics, you need an instance of `KafkaStreamingClient`.
 This is the entry point where you begin subscribing to the topics.
 To create an instance, use the following code:

 === "Python"